I wrote this in response to a post from David at How to Beast. It’s a great post but I’m going to give it my own slant.

 The problem with seeking approval from other people

 The tastes and sensibilities of people are changing by the day.
-This is especially true because many people can’t focus on one idea or motif.
+This is especially true because many people can’t focus.

 You cannot build a solid foundation on something that’s constantly changing.

 If you try to gain the favor of other people, you will be forever chasing the wind.
 You will experience no peace of mind.